LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 That seems an arbitrary definition.
 It pre-defines the population count that will be included, as 2 LSOAs will be around 3000 people.
 This figure is then used later on in the analysis - that the population of the catchment area only amounts to 1% of the population of Sutton.

-Beddington library was actually situated very close to the intersection of 3 LSOAs.
-Because the decision only allowed for 2 LSOAs to be included, this meant a major third community was not defined as being part of the catchment area.
-Looking at this on a map it leads to a situation where a location across the street from the library was not considered part of its catchment area.
-This makes any profiling of the library catchment area less meaningful.
+Beddington library was actually situated very close to 3 LSOAs.
+Because the decision only allowed for 2 to be included, this meant the third community was excluded.
+Looking at this on a map it leads to a situation where a location across the street from the library was not considered part of its catchment.
+This makes any demographic profiling catchment less meaningful.

-Sutton also do some data analysis around driving distances.
-A '10 minute drive area' (a 2 mile radius around the library) is plotted around Beddington library to suggest alternative libraries that could be reached by car, of which there are 3.

-The suggestion is existing users of Beddington library could drive to 3 other libraries in 10 minutes.
-It would be more appropriate to plot the drive radius from the centre of the library catchment area, to represent the distance required to travel by the population.
-Because the library is actually at the edge of the catchment area, the majority of people would have to travel further than described.
+Sutton also do some driving distance analysis.
+A '10 minute drive area' (2 mile radius) is plotted around Beddington library to suggest alternative libraries that could be reached by car, of which there are 3.
+The suggestion is Beddington users could drive elsewhere in 10 minutes.
+It would be more appropriate to plot the drive radius from the centre of the catchment area, to represent the distance required to travel by the population.
+The majority of people would have to travel further than described.

 In September 2015 a proposal to Sutton residents was put on closing Beddington library.

 > Beddington library’s catchment area does not score highly on measures such as the indices of deprivation and the needs analysis.
 In particular, the area is well served by public transport and 84% of people in the area have access to a car/van.

 Beddington library was closed in 2016.
-In December 2016, Sutton Borough Council were featured as a case study in the Libraries Taskforce [Ambition document](https://www.gov.uk/government/publications/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021):
+In December 2016, Sutton were featured as a case study in the [Libraries Taskforce Ambition document](https://www.gov.uk/government/publications/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021/libraries-deliver-ambition-for-public-libraries-in-england-2016-to-2021):

 > The consultation on changes to Sutton libraries was backed by research mapping demographic trends and needs analysis across the borough.
 This was so staff had a clear view of the communities the libraries serve.

 To summarise, Sutton:

 - Defined catchment based on 'borrrower' members
-- Created overlapping catchment areas, allowing for how the Central library is used by residents across the authority.
+- Created overlapping catchment areas, showing how the Central library is used by residents across the authority.
 - Used a definition of catchment area that did not work for all libraries - forcing inconsistent definitions within the same study.
-- Used a methodology which could exclude various areas of the authority from the analysis.
+- Used a methodology which could exclude various communities from the analysis.

 ### Sources